Mexico Revisited | Oaxaca & Beyond

 The site covers approximately 32 square miles in total, and includes a fantastic museum, in which artefacts and dioramas can be studied at close range.

-Following breakfast we visit the remains of El Tajin, a pre-Colombian settlement surrounded by rainforest which flourished from 600 to 1200 AD.
+Following breakfast we visit the remains of El Tajin, a pre-Columbian settlement surrounded by rainforest which flourished from 600 to 1200 AD.
 The site is best known for its intricate Pyramid of Niches, and is treasured for its exceptional architecture and layout, which was designed to mimic the interior of a seashell.
 Excavations here continue to reveal ever more about the mysterious lords of this city and their rituals of kingship.

 This afternoon our journey takes us to the Costa Esmeralda, a stunning stretch of mangrove forests, sandy beaches and clear emerald waters.